 10 Practices to reduce AWS costs

-Reducing AWS costs can seem daunting, especially if you don’t have the expertise.
-Here are seven proven practices to help you cut these costs and make your business more efficient.
+Reducing AWS costs can seem daunting, especially if you lack the necessary expertise.
+Here are ten proven practices to help you cut these costs and make your business more efficient.

 Use AWS Cost Explorer Resource Optimization to determine which EC2 instances are idle or underutilized.
 Stopping or downsizing these instances reduces high costs.
 You can even use the AWS Instance Scheduler to automatically stop instances or the AWS Operations Conductor to resize them automatically.

-AWS Compute Optimizer also recommends downsizing instance families and instances as part of an autoscaling group.
+AWS Compute Optimizer also recommends downsizing instance families and instances as part of an auto-scaling group.
 This autoscaling feature lets you scale your DynamoDB table in and out.
-You can also use the on-demand option to avail yourself of pay-per-request services that cost less and offer high performance.
+You can also use the on-demand option to access pay-per-request services that are less expensive and offer high performance.

-With EC2 autoscaling, you can launch Spot instances to meet target capacity.
-Spot instances can help you cut costs by up to 90% in fault-tolerant workloads like big data, CI/CD, web servers, etc. Even if your Spot instances are interrupted, autoscaling maintains the target capacity by automatically requesting more instances.
+With EC2 Auto-Scaling, you can launch Spot instances to meet target capacity.
+Spot instances can help you cut costs by up to 90% for fault-tolerant workloads like big data, CI/CD, web servers, etc. Even if your Spot instances are interrupted, autoscaling maintains the target capacity by automatically requesting more instances.

 A robust autoscaling solution like Middleware Auto Scaler solves this issue through predictive autoscaling that taps into AI/ML technologies to anticipate resource requirements and match them with the right capacity to run the applications at scale.

-When you launch an instance, check the box in the AWS console to delete the EBS volume when the instance terminates automatically.
+When you launch an instance, check the box in the AWS console to automatically delete the EBS volume when the instance terminates.
 This ensures you don’t pay for unattached EBS volumes, lowering overall costs.

-Middleware’s full-stack observability Platform provides you deeper cost visibility across all your cloud resources.
-It makes it simple to identify and address cost inefficiencies by automatically surfacing changes in your cloud expenses and visualizing cost data with the rest of your metrics, traces, logs, and other telemetry.
+Middleware’s full-stack observability platform provides you with deeper cost visibility across all your AWS resources.
+It makes it simple to identify and address cost inefficiencies by automatically surfacing changes in your cloud expenses and visualizing cost data with the rest of your metrics, traces, logs, and other telemetry

 Start monitoring your AWS application to find performance bottlenecks to save upto 40% on your next AWS bill!